catleeball/notes/Studies/Conv Agent Privacy/IRB.md

 # TODO

 - fill out consent form
-	- use redcap for consent recording?
+	- use redcap for consent recording? and maybe also survey?
 	- can I just have a checkbox & link in a form or do I need min risk waiver for that?
 - finish IRB worksheet
-- figure out survey application
+- figure out survey application, write survey to attach to IRB
+- write participant recruitment materials for IRB
+- finish writing consent form

 # Consent form stuff